glycerine/tmframe/README.md

                appear in the EVTNUM field on the wire.
 However we defined them here to make the API easier to use--when NewFrame() is called
-               with Evnum in this range, the PTI field is automatically set accordingly.
-To provide documentation for
+               with evtnum in this range, the PTI field is automatically set accordingly, and the implicit compression
-               the NewFrame() calls evtnum formal parameter,
+               of the primary word-only messages is recognized.
-               we will repeat the encoding here:
+               To provide documentation for the NewFrame() calls evtnum formal parameter, we will restate the encoding here:

                1 => EvOne, the payload is defined to be the value 1.
                2 => EvOneFloat64, the payload will be the